zabbix/zabbix/templates/net/brocade_foundry_sw_snmp/README.md

 FOUNDRY-SN-AGENT-MIB::snChasFanTable, snChasPwrSupplyTable,snAgentTempTable are used instead.
 For example:
-The objects in table snChasPwrSupply2Table is not supported on the NetIron and the FastIron SX devices. snChasFan2Table is not supported on the NetIron devices. snAgentTemp2Table is not supported on old versions of MLXe.
+The objects in table snChasPwrSupply2Table is not supported on the NetIron and the FastIron SX devices. snChasFan2Table is not supported on  on the NetIron devices. snAgentTemp2Table is not supported on old versions of MLXe.

 This template was tested on: